lucia-auth/lucia/documentation-v2/content/guidebook/github-oauth/express.md

 ---
-title: "Sign in with email and password in Express"
+title: "Github OAuth in Express"
+description: "Learn the basic of Lucia and the OAuth integration by implementing Github OAuth in Express"
 menuTitle: "Express"
-description: "Learn the basic of Lucia by implementing a basic username and password authentication in Express"
 ---

 _Before starting, make sure you've [setup Lucia and your database](/start-here/getting-started/express)._

-This guide will cover how to implement a simple username and password authentication using Lucia.
+This guide will cover how to implement Github OAuth using Lucia in Express.
 It will have 3 parts:

 - A sign up page
-- A sign in page
+- An endpoint to authenticate users with Github
 - A profile page with a logout button

 ### Clone project